PLENARY THEMES

 PLENARY TWO

-NextGen Methods: Hype or Here to Stay?
+NextGen Methods: Hype Or Here To Stay?

 Building on the insights from Plenary 1, which will examine how emerging technologies are reshaping healthcare and the challenging demands HTA is facing globally, Plenary 2 shifts the focus to the next-generation methods essential for HTA to respond effectively to new innovations and health system needs.
 As the healthcare landscape evolves, there is a need for adaptive approaches that keep HTA relevant and impactful, moving beyond traditional roles to becoming a proactive force in decision-making.
 Practical and implementable methods that align with the rapid pace of innovation are essential to ensure HTA continues to meet the needs of decision-makers and health system partners across diverse healthcare settings.